feranco/feranco.github.io/_drafts/ConcurrencyInC++.md

 After calling join or detach, the std::thread instance has no longer a callback associated to it.  (default constructed) will cause the program to terminate.

 It is important to always join or detach a std::thread instance with an associated callback, otherwise the std::thread destructor will terminate the program invoking the std::terminate exception.
 The same behaviour happen calling join or detach on a std::thread instance without an associated callback (i.e. a default constructed thread or a std::thread instance for which join or detach was already called).
-A strategy to prevent these undesidered terminations is to the RAII paradigma (Resource Acquisition is Initialization) creating a wrapper for std::thread that joins automatically at the end of its scope.
+A strategy to prevent these undesidered terminations is to apply the RAII paradigma (Resource Acquisition is Initialization) creating a wrapper for std::thread that joins automatically at the end of its scope.

 ```cpp
 #include <iostream>